dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-get-started.md

 # Getting Started

-## Register for Microsoft Connect

-The Intune App SDK is currently accessible via Microsoft Connect and requires sign up.
-To do so, register for a [Microsoft Account](https://connect.microsoft.com/ConfigurationManagervnext/InvitationUse.aspx?ProgramID=8967&InvitationID=8967-YJYJ-8G6X) using your corporate e-mail.

-Your registration will be in pending status until the Intune team reviews your request.
-The typical response time is within 2 - 3 business days.
-Once approved, you will receive an email notification with the link(s) to download the Intune App SDK for your platform(s) and all related guides.
-You may also access these guides on the MSDN site.

-## Register your store app with Microsoft Intune
+## Register your store app with Microsoft

-**If your enabled app is internal to your company and will not be made available in the Apple or Google app store**: You do not need to register your app.
-For such internal apps, the IT administrator will load them directly into the Microsoft Intune console for deployment, Intune will detect that the app has been built with the SDK, and will present the IT administrator with the option of applying MAM policy to it.
-You can skip to the section titled [Enable your iOS or Android mobile app for MAM with the SDK](#enable-your-ios-or-android-mobile-app-for-mam-with-the-sdk).
+###If your app is internal to your company and will not be made available to a public app store:
+You **do not need** to register your app.
+For internal line-of-business apps, the IT administrator will deploy the app internally using Microsoft Intune.
+Intune will detect the app has been built with the SDK, and will allow the IT administrator to apply MAM policy settings to it.
+You can skip to the section [Enable your iOS or Android mobile app for MAM with the SDK](#enable-your-ios-or-android-mobile-app-for-mam-with-the-sdk).

-**If you are an ISV developing an app that will be made available to customers through either Apple or Google app stores**: You must first register your app with Microsoft Intune and agree to the registration terms.
-You can supply the app’s deep link at this time.
-Afterward an IT administrator can apply Intune MAM policy to the app.
-Until registration has been complete and confirmed by the Microsoft Intune team, your app deep link will not be given the option to apply MAM policy in the admin console.
-Microsoft also maintains a Microsoft Intune Partners web site where the app will be registered so that customers will know that it supports Microsoft Intune MAM policy.
+###If your app will be released to a public app store, such as the Apple App Store or Google Play:
+You **must** first register your app with Microsoft Intune and agree to the registration terms.
+After registering, IT administrators can apply Intune MAM policy settings to the enlightened app, which will be listed as an Intune app partner.
+Until registration has been complete and confirmed by the Microsoft Intune team, Intune administrators will not have the option to apply MAM policy to your app's deep link.
+Microsoft will also add your app to its [Microsoft Intune Partners page](https://www.microsoft.com/en-us/cloud-platform/microsoft-intune-partners), where the app's icon will be displayed to show that it supports Microsoft Intune MAM policy.

 To begin the registration process, **review and sign** the [Microsoft Intune Partner Agreement](https://connect.microsoft.com/ConfigurationManagervnext/Survey/Survey.aspx?SurveyID=17806).
 This agreement describes the terms your company must accept before becoming a Microsoft Intune app partner.
 You will need to sign in before you can view this document.
 You can find the agreement in the Intune App SDK Microsoft Connect site under the Surveys tab or located here.
 We will also ask you to provide the name of the app, your company’s name, as well as the Google or iTunes store deep link to your app.